gwpy/gwpy/docs/cli/spectrogram.rst

 Spectrogram
 ===========

 The spectrogram is a standard way to show changes in frequency distribution over time.
-This plot product calculates Amplitude Spectral Density and by default, the frequency axis is on a log scale. the time axis linear, and the intensity log.
+This plot product calculates Amplitude Spectral Density and by default, the frequency axis is on a log scale, the time axis linear, and the intensity log.
 It may be customized by changing the FFT parameters (``--secpfft``, ``--overlap``), the log scale of the Frequency axis (``--nologf``) and the log scale of the Intensity axes (``--nologi``).

 The following command line shows what happens at the end of a lock to a single channel: